Sujithra24/Project/README.md

     password VARCHAR(20)
 );

-How to Use:
+🚀How to Use:
 1. Place all project files Xampp inside htdocs (or a folder inside it).
 2. Open index.html in your browser.
 3. Fill out the registration form and submit.
 4. On successful registration:

 The form disappears.
- A “Registration successful!” message is displayed.
+✅ A “Registration successful!” message is displayed.

 "Your data is stored in the MySQL database (sign table)."

 5. You can check registered emails and details in phpMyAdmin.

-Technologies Used:
+🧰Technologies Used:
 .HTML → Structure of the form
 .CSS → Custom styling
 .Bootstrap  → Responsive design, modern styling, and components